drteeth/elixir-es-cqrs/slides.md

 * Belies the complexity and pitfalls.

 ---

-# Pithy neck-beard answers
+class: middle, center

+# What is Event sourcing?

-> "Accountants don’t use pencils, they use pens."
+> "Accountants don’t use pencils, they use pens." -- Neckbeard McGee

+---

+class: middle, center

+# What is Event sourcing?

-* Events are immutable
+Events are immutable

-* Generate compensating ones to correct mistakes
+Generate compensating ones to correct mistakes

 ???

 Simlar to accounting ledgers, events never change. new facts are added the replace older ones.

 ---
+class: middle

 # Quick example 1: Shopping cart